1. Overview

 Let's take a deeper look at each of these methods.

-• the load method loads in the preprocessing artifact, which in this case is a dictionary mapping the diamond clarity values to their abbreviations.
+method loads in the preprocessing artifact, which in this case is a dictionary mapping the diamond clarity values to their abbreviations. - the

-• the preprocess method uses that artifact to ensure that at serving time the clarity feature is in its abbreviated format.
-If not, it converts the full string to its abbreviation.
+method uses that artifact to ensure that at serving time the clarity feature is in its abbreviated format.
+If not, it converts the full string to its abbreviation. - the

 Next, use the Vertex AI Python SDK to build the image.
 Using custom prediction routines, the Dockerfile will be generated and image will be built for you.